 Relevance of Park Resources or Facilities

 Applicants must provide a written statement identifying the park resources and/or facilities that will be used to support the educational purpose of the visit, and how they are relevant to that purpose.

 If you meet the criteria above, submit the following to seug_waivers(at)nps.gov:

-Please allow two weeks for processing.
+Please allow three weeks for processing.

 If your request is approved, you will receive an academic fee waiver.
 Each vehicle must present a copy of the approved fee waiver at the park entrance station.

 If your request is denied, you will receive a letter from the park explaining why your group does not qualify.
 If required material is not submitted, the park will attempt to contact and assist you.
 The Fee Program Manager can be reached by phone during normal business hours at (435) 719-2145 or by email at seug_waivers(at)nps.gov.